cmda-bt/be-course-18-19/week-1.md

 *   [Guide to Idiomatic Contributing](https://github.com/jonschlinkert/idiomatic-contributing)
 *   [Start your open source career](https://blog.algolia.com/start-your-open-source-career/)

-#### Hand in
+### Hand in

-**Push your changes:**
+1. **Push your changes:**
-Hand in your project in your repository on GitHub under your username.
-Push your project (including at least `index.js`, `package.json`, and `readme.md`) to GitHub.
+Hand in your progess in your repository on GitHub under your username.
+Make sure you document your

-**Create an issue:**
+1. **Create an issue:**
+Mark this assignment as complete by opening an issue on our [GitHub issue tracker][issues].
+Fill in the issue template with the correct information.
+Make sure, in your repository, you include the resources used and update your `readme.md` and wiki with additional information.

+3. **Feedback:**
-**Mark this assignment as complete by opening an issue on our [GitHub issue tracker][issues].** Include a link to your repository, what resources you used, and what part of your project you spend a lot of time on!
-Additionally, let us know what you thought of the homework, and give us any feedback.
-Your project will be reviewed and receive feedback, so expect people to read it,and be ready for tips and tops!
+Let us know what you thought of the homework, what part you spend a lot of time on and give us any feedback.
+Your project will be reviewed and receive feedback, so expect people to read it, and be ready for tips and tops!